Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 These findings corroborate the conclusions of Sec.~\ref{sec:CSI:finite-size-scaling} pertaining to classical spin ice.
 In particular, that the plateau is not a finite size effect in the case of long-range Coulomb interactions between charges.
 Since the subleading corrections decay more quickly in the charge description, $\nu = 1.8(4)$, we are able to make this claim on even stronger terms.

-The fact that the finite size scaling of the plateau, i.e., the exponent $\nu$, differs significantly between the spinful and charge descriptions for the long-range case, while it is very similar for the spinful and charge descriptions for truncated interactions, is a puzzle that we shall attempt to understand in the following Section.
+The fact that the finite size scaling of the plateau, i.e., the exponent $\nu$, differs significantly between the spinful and charge descriptions for the long-range case, while it is very similar between the spinful and charge descriptions for truncated interactions, is a puzzle that we shall attempt to understand in Sec.~\ref{sec:meanfield}.
 Indeed, we will see that one can achieve a great deal of analytical insight into the observed behaviour by means of appropriate mean field modelling.